brbaso/ld-assignment-uploads-ctrl/README.md

 3. Go to **LearnDash LMS -> LDAUC Setings** and set your options.

-4. go to your LearnDash lesson.php or topic.php template and in 'Display Lesson Assignments' section, **replace line** :
+4. go to your LearnDash lesson.php or topic.php template and in 'Display Mark Complete Button' section, **replace line** :
 ```
 echo learndash_mark_complete( $post );
 ```